 How different is VB.Net to VB6?

 VB.Net is not VB6 with some enhancements.
-It is a completely different Object Oriented language incorporating Encapsulation, Inheritance and Polymorphism.
+VB.Net is a completely different Object Oriented language incorporating Encapsulation, Inheritance and Polymorphism.
 Compatibility with VB6 has been well and truly broken.

-Although VB.Net is now Object Oriented, it is still the best language for business-oriented, database management applications.
+Although VB.Net is now Object Oriented, VB.Net is still the best language for business-oriented, database management applications.
 With strict development standards compliance, most of the complexities of Object Oriented programming can be avoided.

 How easy is it to learn the VB.Net language?